TummalaSharmila/Programming-for-Science-Informatics/a2 README.md

 ### NOTE
-Python has various IDEs, running this python file completely depends on the IDE you are using. keep python file and the DNA seqence file in the same folder.
+Python has various IDEs, running this python file completely depends on the IDE you are using.
+Keep python file and the DNA seqence file in the same folder.